Google Maps Javascript API Error "RefererNotAllowedMapError"

 1. Set "Application restriction" to "Websites"

-Application restrictions setting, with
+Application restrictions options with "Websites" selected

 2. Click "+ Add"